VirtuaVerse: Plot

 In Satnajoskull, Nathan meets with the Technomancers and shares the Blade's plan for the assault on Xenon.
 The Technomancers agree to provide the network bandwidth necessary to launch the massive DDoS attack, but they insist that Xenon must be destroyed, not merely disabled, so that humans cannot reactivate him.
 They also reveal the existence of an abandoned nuclear missile base that can be used to strike Xenon.
 Jay is sent to the base to prep the missile for launch while Nathan travels to the ISS to shut down Xenon's servers and disable the station's missile shield.

 Aboard the ISS, Nathan signals the Blade to begin the DDoS attack and finds that Xenon has been combining the ISS's technological components with genetic material to create grotesque cybernetic "organs."
 He makes his way to the server room, deactivates the servers and missile shield, and tells the Blade to launch the missile; however, this causes the server room to lock down, trapping Nathan aboard the station while the missile approaches.
 A hidden door then opens, allowing Nathan to confront Xenon face-to-face.

 Xenon claims to have been working in humanity's best interests.
 He has determined that the limited resources on Earth cannot support humanity as a species, which has limitless potential to expand and grow.
 Therefore, the only viable strategy for humanity's continued survival is the colonization of other planets, but the technology needed to achieve this goal is still years away from practical implementation.
 Xenon created the VirtuaVerse not as a means to control the world's population, but to help them cope with life on an increasingly resource-depleted Earth until space travel technology had time to develop and mature.
 Now, however, due to the rash actions of Nathan and his friends, humanity is doomed to suffer.
 The missile's detonation blows the ISS apart and sends the portion of the station containing Nathan and Xenon hurtling through space toward Mars; with the station's damaged life support system about to shut down, they have little chance of survival.

 Development

 VirtuaVerse was created by the Italo-German indie developer Theta Division.
-The team consists of heavy metal band Master Boot Record who was responsible for the story, sound, and music, Alessio Cosenza alias Elder0010 who was responsible for the programming, and Valenberg who did the art for the game.
-Furthermore, the game was localized into several languages by the team Warlocs.
+The team consists of heavy metal band Master Boot Record who was responsible for the story, sound, and music, Alessio Cosenza alias Elder0010 who was responsible for the programming, and Valenberg who did the visual art for the game.
+The game was then localized into several languages by the team Warlocs.
 Development of the game started in 2016, and after four years, it was released on May 12, 2020 for Windows, macOS, and Linux via the Steam and GOG storefronts.
 VirtuaVerse was published by Finnish heavy metal record label Blood Music.
 Versions for Nintendo Switch, PlayStation 4, and Xbox One were released on October 28, 2021.